Sri Sathya Sai

 Health Programme of Sanjeevani

 The main objective of the mother support group is to empower pregnant women, their families and the community with essential information related to pregnancy and childbirth.
 Innovative health education aids are used to disseminate information about important topics such as nutrition during pregnancy, danger signs, importance of regular antenatal check-ups, regular iron, folic acid and calcium supplementation, timely ultrasonography and infant & young child feeding practices.
+Since inception, the Divine Mother and Child centers which are all over the nation, have provided over 22,000 consultations and over 900 hospital deliveries to date.

 Sri Sathya Sai Aarogya Vahini